BadIdeaFactory/corporate/documents/operating.md

 2. **Members:** Members may maintain ownership stake in "**Member Owned Projects**".
 Any sentient entity with ownership over a BIFFUD Project must also be a BIFFUD member unless they are Corporate Overlords.
 Members are entitled to attend Plotting Sessions.

-3. **Minions:** Minions are contributing participants in BIFFUD Projects.
+3. **Accomplices:** Accomplices are contributing participants in BIFFUD Projects.
 They might contribute via code, cash, or expertise.
 They are entitled to attend Plotting Sessions.
-Minions do not retain any ownership rights unless specified in a project's Ownership Agreement.
+Accomplices do not retain any ownership rights unless specified in a project's Ownership Agreement.

 ### Adding Corporate Overlords
 Although previously thought impossible, an ancient ritual found buried in the ruins of Lawyer Cave describes the process of creating new Corporate Overlords.